Disciplinary Hearings at USF

 We can help you decide whether you should “accept responsibility” for the alleged violation of the student code of conduct or demand a formal hearing.

-At the formal hearing, it will be determined whether the student is “responsible” or “not responsible” for a violation of the Student Code of Conduct.
-The determination is made by the University Conduct Board or the Administrative Officer.
+At the formal hearing, it will be determined whether the student is “responsible” or “not responsible” for violating the Student Code of Conduct.

-If the student is found to be “responsible” at the formal hearing, then sanctions can be imposed.
-In some cases, the sanctions imposed are nearly identical to the original Disposition letter.
-In other cases, the sanctions can be considerably better and sometimes the sanctions are increased.
+If the student is found to be “responsible” at the formal hearing, sanctions can be imposed.
+The sanctions imposed might be identical to those in the original Disposition letter.
+In some cases, the sanctions might be increased or decreased.

 The sanctions are determined by the conduct officer based on the following: